MAGALA-RICHARD/apsimNGpy/docs/source/cli.rst

 - Ensure APSIM is installed and accessible.
 - Verify input file paths are correct.
-- If weather data is not downloading, check the API source and internet connectivity.
+- If weather data is not downloading, check the API source and internet connectivity, the start and end dates in the model.
 - Use ``--help`` to see available options:

   .. code-block:: bash